 Chief Rodney D. “Dan” Riddle

 Chief Riddle began his law enforcement career in 1999.
-Prior to joining the Windsor Police Department in 2011 he worked for the U.S. Department of Defense Police and the Portsmouth Police Department.
+Prior to joining the Windsor Police Department in 2011 he worked for U.S. Department of Defense Police and the Portsmouth Police Department.
 He has worked in a large variety of assignments including Uniform Patrol, Criminal Investigations, Street Crimes, SWAT, Marine Patrol, Training Unit and the Dive Team.
 Chief Riddle holds a degree in Criminal Justice from Liberty University and is a graduate of the FBI-LEEDA Executive Leadership Institute, Command Leadership Institute and the Supervisory Leadership Institute.
 He is an active member of the Hampton Roads Chiefs of Police Association, the Virginia Association of Chiefs of Police and the FBI-Law Enforcement Executive Development Association.

 Lieutenant Grafton P. “Parker” Jernigan